This is not the stretching or exercise attempt at solving pain you’ve already tried.

 Your Situation

-You did the exercises.
-You showed up to every appointment.
-It helped for a while.
-Then the pain came back, sometimes in the same place, sometimes somewhere new.
 You're not looking for another round of the same thing.
-You want to understand why it keeps coming back, and if it can be solved in a way that lasts.
+You want to understand why pain keeps coming back, and if it can be solved in a way that lasts.

 About David